-Trying to change a regime has a seductive appeal for a powerful country such as the United States.
-Rather than persuade, cajole, bribe, or threaten recalcitrant foreign powers, Washington imagines being able to deal with leaders who promise to pursue its preferred policies.
-The idea is that this alignment of interests would improve relations and remove any reason for future conflicts.
+Trying to change a regime is appealing for a powerful country like the U.S. Rather than persuade, cajole, bribe, or threaten recalcitrant foreign powers, Washington imagines being able to deal with leaders who promise to pursue its preferred policies.

 But there’s a catch.
-For the United States, toppling a foreign government is usually the easiest part of a regime change.
+Toppling a foreign government is usually the easiest part of a regime change.
 Getting the desired results afterward is hard.

-The fundamental problem, as we argue in a recent article, is that foreign-imposed leaders answer to two masters — the intervener that placed them in power, and their own citizens.
+The fundamental problem, as we argued in a 2016 article, is that foreign-imposed leaders answer to two masters — the intervener that placed them in power, and their own citizens.
 Interveners typically replace a government to avert or eliminate perceived security threats, hoping to install elites who will implement their preferred policies.

 But once in power, newly installed foreign leaders are confronted with the political realities of ruling their countries.
 Often, they find that keeping their domestic audiences happy brings them into conflict with their foreign backers.